-Frequency/market practice: very common; market practice in Sweden is full disclosure of data room.
+Frequency/market practice: very common; market practice in Sweden is full disclosure of what has been fairly disclosed in the data room.

 Frequency/market practice: very common; repetition at completion is common.

 Is it common to repeat warranties at all times between signing and closing?